Once Upon a Time in Hollywood: Historical accuracy and influence

 On the night of August 8, 1969, Patricia Krenwinkel, Tex Watson, and Susan Atkins broke into Tate's house, murdering her and four others.
 In the film, they go to Tate's house to commit the murders but instead end up breaking into Dalton's house after he interrupts them.
 Linda Kasabian went along that night, though she did not murder anyone and stayed outside the whole time as a lookout.
 In the film, she goes along and does not murder anyone but takes off and does not stay.
-Watson told his victims, "I'm the Devil, and I came to do the Devil's business."
+Watson told his victims, "I'm the Devil, and I'm here to do the Devil's business."
 In the film, he says it to Cliff Booth.

 In the film, Atkins convinces the others to seek revenge by killing Rick Dalton, star of a TV western.
 Since TV taught them to kill, it is fitting they kill the guy from TV, and "My idea is to kill the people who taught us to kill!"
 In real life, Manson Family member Nancy Pitman said: "We are what you have made us.
 We were brought up on your TV.
 We were brought up watching Gunsmoke and Have Gun – Will Travel."
 Sandra Good said: "You want to talk about devils and demonic and immorals and evil, go to Hollywood.
 We don't touch the evil of that world.
 We don't even skim it."
 In the film when the four Manson Family members who drive to Tate's house are sitting outside in their car, Rick Dalton comes out of his house and yells at them to leave.
 In real-life the four members stopped at the house of Rudolf Weber, down the street from Tate's house.
 Weber came out and yelled at them to leave.
 Weber told the police he was tired of hippies on his street.

 Clem Grogan was convicted of the murder of stuntman Donald Shea on Spahn Ranch, whom he repeatedly beat with a lead pipe.
 In the film, Grogan is instead beaten by stuntman Cliff Booth.
 The 1959 Ford Galaxie driven by the Manson Family is a detailed replica of the car used in the Tate–LaBianca murders.
 Car coordinator Steven Butcher found the actual car, but after a meeting with Tarantino, they decided using it would be "too creepy".
-Boeing 747s are used in several airliner scenes, but were not in commercial use until 1970.
-The film is set in 1969.
+Boeing 747s are used in several airliner scenes, but were not in commercial use until 1970; the film is set in 1969.